Aetiology and Diagnosis of Endodontic Disease

 Objectives

-Students will be able to evaluate the types and roles of individual micro-organisms in stimulating endodontic disease, be able to relate histological pulp changes to clinical signs and symptoms; be able to utilize radiographic and electronic methodologies of length determination.
+Students will be able to evaluate the types and roles of individual micro-organisms in stimulating endodontic disease, be able to relate histological pulp changes to clinical signs and symptoms;

 Agenda

-08:30 – 11:00 |
+09:00 – 11:00 |

 Endodontic Microbiology and Biofilm Development |